futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | run 2 | 0.42073825 |
 | run 3 | 0.43146736 |

-For large VPC scenario, booting 10 VM per VPC we can reach about .4 QPS.
+For large VPC scenario, booting 10 VM per VPC we can reach about 0.4 QPS.

 <br />

 ## End-to-end VM creation Test for Multiple Port per VM scenario:

-This test is similar to the above but compared to only one port per VM.
+This test is similar to the above but in compared to only one port per VM.
 This test will have ten ports per VM.

 ```
 {